 Program Changes for Prospective Students

 At its meeting on December 3-5, 2021, the Accreditation Council for Occupational Therapy Education (ACOTE) approved the significant change request from the occupational therapy master's program at Lenoir-Rhyne University to modify the curriculum to decrease the timeframe for completion of the program (from 27 to 24 months) and decrease the total credit hours from 70 to 63.
-The new program design will involve a fall semester start rather than a summer semester beginning in Fall 2022.
-The application deadline has been extended to June 10.
-Applications submitted this current cycle will now be considered for fall 2022 admission instead of summer 2022.
+The new program design will involve a fall semester start rather than a summer semester beginning in fall 2022.

 Take the next step toward completing your Master of Science in Occupational Therapy at Lenoir-Rhyne University.